pandafhg/MHVR-to-SAF-TL/README.md

 # Introduction
-For more detailed description, please refer to the authors' article (below) and base DNN model.
+For more detailed description, please refer to the authors' article and base DNN model.

 If you need to use the model in your study, please cite the author's article (below).